Libretto by Royce Vavrek, Direction by Karmina Šilec, Scenic Design by Maria Magdalena Campos-Pons

 With "Choregie - new music theatre" Karmina started to open up new spaces to multi-form music events, not by breaking down boundaries between disciplines, but putting them next to each other, to coexist.

 We are all aging from the day we are born.
 Our egos, just as Santiago’s ego, are transcendent objects that don’t dwell in our consciousness and can only be viewed from a distance.
 Aging can contain the anxiety of loosing of dignity and identity.
 Older people often grow old feeling alienated, excluded, oppressed, and being treated as if they are dying.
 We wish to investigate this particular place in a person’s life, often filled with ageism, prejudice, stigmatization, discrimination, and oppression aimed at a particular person or group of people because of their years lived.

 PAST ITS PRIME

 OVER THE HILL

-In this project we are interested not in how to avoid becoming old, but rather how not to become “the other”.
+In this project we are interested not in how to avoid becoming old, but rather how to avoid becoming “the other”.
 Hemingway’s Santiago is a priest of time.
-He fights against losing his will.
+Rather than waiting for death he fights against losing his will.
 For him, that failure would be the loss of manhood itself.
-Our project mediates on Santiago’s power of will which replaces the power of flesh; on the wisdom, pride and humility which replace the arrogance of youth; and the supreme victory of spiritual will.
-Santiago’s struggle itself links us to the holy, forcing us to weigh both life and death in the face of love.
-Santiago is a timeless monument of power of the will which defeats an age.
-That is his sainthood.
+Our project mediates on Santiago’s power of will which replaces the power of flesh; and on the wisdom, pride and humility which replace the arrogance of youth.
+This is the supreme victory of spiritual will.

 life is living dead is dying a fish is a fish a fisherman is fisherman